Body

 If you would like to hear me talk in more detail about my models, here is a presentation that I did on the Stoa – A Model of Awakening: Wholeness, Integrity & Your Innate Mystical Nature.

-What this model depicts: The basic building blocks of experience
+The basic building blocks of experience

-Problems it addresses: Over-unifying or over-complexifying of experience
+Over-unifying or over-complexifying of experience

-This structure is here to represent the building blocks of experience.
+The structure is here to represent the building blocks of experience.
 It is a model that allows you to get to the core of the different parts of yourself and work as deeply and directly as possible, while retaining a sense of perspective and orientation.

+From a technical viewpoint of experience; the body, heart, mind and soul arise interdependently together.
 It’s not possible to experience a mind without a body.
 It’s not possible to experience a heart without a mind etc. Every part relies on every other part to arise in experience.
-These all combine together into the somatic-imaginal-psycho-emotional experience that we call life.
+These all combine together to create human experience.

 A good place to start with connecting to these building blocks is by sensing into the different parts of you.
 This will give you an intuitive and conceptual base from which to work with the content that it is here and this will allow you to go much deeper, much quicker.